 A gamified learning management system matters most after the sale.
 That is where most paid learning businesses start leaking momentum.
-The learner enrolled, showed up for a few classes, then quietly disappeared.
-Not because the course lacked value, or marketing failed.
-Because once the initial excitement wore off, nothing in the learning journey pulled them back with enough force.
+The learner enrolled, joined the batch, attended a few classes, then quietly disappeared or became inconsistent.

 Conclusion